 - be a source of challenge and support to the Headteacher (a critical friend)

-The Governing Body of South Failsworth Primary School was reconstituted in 1st May 2015 and is now made up of:
+The Governing Body of South Failsworth Primary School consists of 14 positions and was reconstituted on 5th March 2018 and is now made up of:

 - 2 Staff Governors (including the Headteacher)